igorgarbuz/blog/src/content/posts/debug-post.md

 Some sub-section of the previous title.
 Some chameleon species are able to change their skin coloration.
 Different chameleon species are able to vary their colouration and pattern through combinations of pink, blue, red, orange, green, black, brown, light blue, yellow, turquoise, and purple.

-#### H4 - just for ilustration, usually should not go that deep
+#### H4 - just for illustration, usually should not go that deep

-Some species, such as Smith's dwarf chameleon and several others in the genus Bradypodion, adjust their colours for camouflage depending on the vision of the specific predator species (for example, bird or snake) by which they are being threatened.
+Some species, such as Smith's dwarf chameleon and several others in the genus Bradypodion, adjust their colors for camouflage depending on the vision of the specific predator species (for example, bird or snake) by which they are being threatened.

-##### H5 - just for ilustration, usually should not go that deep
+##### H5 - just for illustration, usually should not go that deep

-Chameleons have two superimposed layers within their skin that control their colour and thermoregulation.
+Chameleons have two superimposed layers within their skin that control their colors and thermoregulation.

-###### H6 - just for ilustration, usually should not go that deep
+###### H6 - just for illustration, usually should not go that deep

-The skin of a chameleon also contains some yellow pigments, which combined with the blue reflected by a relaxed crystal lattice results in the characteristic green colour which is common of many chameleons in their relaxed state.
+The skin of a chameleon also contains some yellow pigments, which combined with the blue reflected by a relaxed crystal lattice results in the characteristic green colors which is common of many chameleons in their relaxed state.

 ## Images